Medicaid issues, not Medicare's, get fixes in Biden budget

 The coronavirus pandemic underscored the importance of a viable home care option for elders, as nursing homes became deadly incubators for COVID-19.

 In a coda of sorts, the Biden framework also provides permanent funding for Medicaid in U.S. territories, including Puerto Rico.
 It would permanently reauthorize the popular Children’s Health Insurance Program, or CHIP, avoiding periodic nail-biting over coverage for nearly 10 million kids.
-And it calls for 12 months of continuous eligibility for Medicaid and CHIP recipients, relieving people of paperwork hassles to prove their eligibility more frequently.
+And it calls for 12 months of continuous eligibility for children under Medicaid and CHIP , relieving families of paperwork hassles.

 Associated Press reporter Jeff Amy in Atlanta contributed.